Decoding Feline Roots: How to Tell if Your Cat is Part Wildcat

 Another indication is fur with a similar texture and pattern to that of wildcats.
 Wildcats have thicker, grey-brown fur with a striped pattern.
 If your cat has similar fur, it may indicate wildcat ancestry.

-READ NEXT: Are Siamese Cats Territorial?
+READ NEXT: Are Devon Rex Cats Playful?

 Wildcats also have distinctive black leg stripes or spots, which may appear in domestic cats with wildcat genes.
 Look at your cat’s legs and feet to see if it has any noticeable markings.